 A Local Green Space does not need to be in public ownership.
-However, the local planning authority (in the case of local plan making) or the qualifying body (in the case of neighbourhood plan making) should contact landowners at an early stage about proposals to designate any part of their land as Local Green Space.
-Landowners will have opportunities to make representations in respect of proposals in a draft plan.
+However, the local planning authority (in plan.

+Space.
+Landowners will have opportunities to make representations in respect of proposals in a draft

 Would designation place any restrictions or obligations on landowners?